blackflux/set-compressor/README.md

 Type: `constants.GZIP_MODE`<br>
 Default: `AUTO`

-Controls how to use gzip: `AUTO`, `FORCE` and `NEVER`, where the default will only use compression if the result is smaller than it would be without compression.
+Controls how to use gzip: `AUTO`, `FORCE` and `NEVER`, where the default only uses compression if it improves the result size.

 ### gzipLevel